Jorhat district: Geography

 On the north of the district, the river Brahmaputra forms the largest riverine island of the world, Majuli, spreading over 924.6 km2. with a population of about 1.50 lakh being threatened by the constant erosion by this mighty, unstable river.
 Majuli had been the principal place of pilgrimage of Vaishnavites since the ages of the Ahom rules.
 There are several Satras resembling medieval monasteries headed by Satradhikars preaching and teaching the Vaishnavism which was initiated by Sankardeva (1449–1568).
 Each Satra has unknown wealth of Vaishnav scriptures and extensive revenue free lands being cultivated by the "Bhakats" of the Satras.

 Jorhat district occupies an area of 2851 km2, comparatively equivalent to Russia's Zemlya Georga.
 Floods frequent the island every year without exception.
 The mean annual rainfall of the district is 2029 mm.

 District administration

-The District Administration is headed by Deputy Commissioner Ashok Kumar Barman, IAS. is the Superintendent of Police of Jorhat district and belongs to the IPS batch of 2011 (Assam-Meghalaya cadre).
+The District Administration is headed by Deputy Commissioner Jay Shivani, IAS. is the Superintendent of Police of Jorhat district and belongs to the IPS batch of 2011 (Assam-Meghalaya cadre).